w3schools-test/w3schools-test.github.io/README.md

 You can add almost anything to the index.html file between the indicated comments:

 `<!-- Insert your message below here -->`
+W3 Schools is an excellent webiste to learn about all sorts of different coding - I thoroughly recommend it!

 `<!-- End user messages -->`